MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 ![CLI](./images/mg-terminalpic.png)

-This section was constructed to enable you to see some of the most common CodePush commmands and how they have changed within the App Center CLI.
+This section was constructed to enable you to see some of the most common CodePush commands and how they have changed within the App Center CLI.

 > [!TIP]
 > Most App Center CLI commands can be shortened by using `appcenter apps set-current <ownerName>/<appName>`.
 By setting an app as the current app you no longer have to use the -a flag to specify the app you're trying to perform the command on.